Excel's LEFT and RIGHT functions are easy to use when you know how many characters you want to extract.

 If you try LEFT by itself, you'll quickly realize you have a problem because you don't know how many characters to extract.

-For example, with this list of names, if I enter 5 to extract 5 characters, it does work for some names, like Traci, and Linda, and Sarah.
-But 5 isn't going to work for names like Maureen, Charles, or Ann.
+For example, with this list of names, if I enter "5" to extract five characters, it does work for some names like Traci, and Linda, and Sarah.
+But "5" isn't going to work for names like Maureen, Charles, or Ann.

-To illustrate, I'll first insert a helper column in the table to get the location of the space.
-We could use either FIND or SEARCH to do this, but I'll just use FIND because it's easier to type.
+To illustrate, I'll first insert a helper column into the table to get the location of the space.
+We could use either FIND or SEARCH to do this, but I'll just use the FIND function in this case.

-However, if I convert the names to values, you can see we have a small problem.
+However, if I convert the names to values, you can see that we have a small problem.

 Each name contains a trailing space.
-That's because LEFT is extracting each character up to and including the space character.
+That's because the LEFT function is extracting each character up to, and including, the space character.

-We can fix that easily by subtracting one from the number we're using for num_chars.
+We can easily fix that by subtracting "1" from the number that FIND returns.

-Now if I convert to values, you can see the extra space is gone.
+Now when I convert to "values," you can see the extra space is gone.

-Finally, let's go ahead and get rid of the helper column by moving the FIND function into the LEFT function in place of the num_chars argument.
+Finally, let's go ahead and get rid of the helper column by moving the FIND function into the LEFT function in place of the second argument.

-I'll just copy the formula, paste it over the argument, and subtract 1 again, as before.
+I'll just copy the FIND formula, paste it over the argument, and subtract "1" again, like we did before.